LizzyonGit/sotis-lifecoach/README.md

 ![Lighthouse result 1](docs/screenshots/lighthouse-book-1.png)

-The red bullets, like for the other pages, mention CCS, JS which is related to Bootstrap, Google Fonts.
+The red bullets, like for the other pages, mention CCS, JS which is related to Bootstrap, and Google fonts.
 It mentions to 'minimize main-thread work' again, 'Other' being the highest, but I don't see how I can fix this and I'm happy with the score.

 #### 404.html